EasyDynamics/easydynamics.github.io/index.md

 | Repository Link  | The link/URL to the repository                                        |
 | Permission Level | The desired permission level                                          |

-You may only specifiy one of the following permission levels:
+You may only specify one of the following permission levels:
 - Read
 - Triage
 - Write
 - Maintain
 - Admin

-For more information about each of the permisison levels see [Permission levels for repositories owned by an organization](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-organizations-and-teams/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization).
+For more information about each of the permission levels see [Permission levels for repositories owned by an organization](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-organizations-and-teams/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization).

 Click the button below to submit a request to our IT department.